 Applications are encouraged from individuals from a wide range of backgrounds who have studied a variety of subjects including Biochemistry, Biomedical Science, Cell Biology, Chemistry, Computational Data Sciences, Engineering, Genetics, Mathematics, Molecular Biology and Physics.
 Students will be trained to adapt, broaden and apply their skill set to the understanding of cellular mechanisms of biomedical importance.

-iCM will foster a culture of change by endeavouring to recruit cohorts with individuals from a range of backgrounds to promote awareness of the value of having diversity in each other’s knowledge base.
+iCM will foster a culture of change by endeavouring to recruit cohorts with individuals from a range of backgrounds to promote awareness of the value of having diversity in all areas.
 Peer support within and between cohorts is embedded into the learning and cultural aspects of iCM through activities such as discussion-centred core modules and cohort-led public engagement projects.
 Frequent mentoring and career development meetings will encourage early thesis and career planning and identify any issues promptly, allowing timely engagement with a wide range of support services and guidance to manage challenges.

 Copyright University of Edinburgh

-In their first year students will undertake introductory core learning modules and three mini-projects aligned with the projects on offer.
-The core learning modules will include technique workshops and training in critical thinking via interactive tutorial-style courses led by programme supervisors.
+First year students will undertake introductory core learning modules and three mini-projects aligned with the projects on offer.
+Core learning modules will include technique workshops and training in critical thinking via interactive tutorial-style courses led by programme supervisors.
 Further training continues concurrently with PhD study.

 Funding is provided for four years and includes a generous student stipend, tuition fees, research costs, travel and training.
-A unique feature of the Wellcome PhD Programmes in Science is the provision of transition funding, available to students after thesis submission, for training or work experience that will aid progress to the next stage of their career.
+A unique feature of the Wellcome PhD Programmes in Science is the provision of transition funding, available to students after thesis submission, for training or further work experience.

 For application form and further information about the PhD Programme visit the programme website: www.wcb.ed.ac.uk/iCMPhD